Meet our Team

 • Leader of the CEET Hydrogen Task Force.

-• President of the Green Hydrogen Division of the International Association for Hydrogen Energy (IAHE).
+• President of the Clean Hydrogen Division of the International Association for Hydrogen Energy (IAHE).

 • Member of the Board of Directors of the IAHE.